CarbonPackages/Carbon.Pipeline/Readme.md

           css: true
 ```

-> You can also configure the esbuild plugin and preprocess package which should be used.
-Just add a key `plugin` or `preprocess` and add the plugin name.
+> You can also configure the esbuild plugin and preprocess package, which should be used.
+Just add a key `plugin` or `preprocess` and the plugin name.

 Your `tsconfig.json` may look like this: